frdr-dfdr/frdr_policies/docs/en/terms_of_use.md

 * The Submitter acknowledges that they are required to create an account with Globus in order to submit Content to the Service, which is subject to the Globus [Terms of Service](https://www.globus.org/legal/terms) and [Privacy Policy](https://www.globus.org/legal/privacy).

-* The Submitter is solely responsible for ensuring that Content is suitable for open dissemination, and that it complies with these Terms of Use, the FRDR Collections Development Policy, research ethics agreements, and applicable laws.
+* The Submitter is solely responsible for ensuring that Content is suitable for open dissemination, and that it complies with these Terms of Use, the FRDR Collections Development Policy, any relevant research ethics policies or approvals, any relevant institutional policies or obligations, and applicable laws.

 * In addition to the above, the Submitter represents, warrants and covenants, and can demonstrate to the Service Host’s full satisfaction upon request, that: